Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum AD/DA Conversion: Sampling and Interpolation of Quantum Data

 Notably, these two contributions to the infidelity arise precisely from the approximations used in simplifying the exact state to the approximate state.
 The first contribution depends on the support of $\psi(q)$ outside of $|q|\leq \tfrac{\Delta}{2} (2^n-1)$, and the second on the derivative of $\psi(q)$.

 Moreover, D/A conversion is defined by Eq.~\eqref{eq:Hastrup_inverse_state_transfer}.
-By an analysis similar to the A/D direction, also presented in Appendix~\ref{app:state_transfer_details}, we find that the fidelity of D/A conversion is
+By an analysis similar to the A/D direction, also presented in Sec.
+SM.III, we find that the fidelity of D/A conversion is